Arkham Horror: The Card Game: Mechanics

 During the Investigation phase, the investigators each take up to three actions.
 Among other options, actions include playing cards from hand or activating those already in play, moving to or investigating locations and fighting or evading enemies.
 Depending on the card, cards played from hand during the investigation phase may enter an investigator's play area as an ongoing bonus (an "asset") or simply provide a powerful one-time effect and be discarded upon use (an "event").
 Many cards have a resource cost which must be paid to play the card.
 While cards generally require an action to play, some are "fast" and do not require an action to be played.

-The Investigation phase is followed by the Enemy, Upkeep and the Mythos Phase, representing the forces working against the investigators each round.
+The Investigation phase is followed by the Enemy, Upkeep, and the Mythos phases, representing the forces working against the investigators each round.
 Investigators may have to deal with effects or enemies that attack their sanity, health or simply their progression towards their main goal (the Act deck).

 Investigators will be eliminated from a scenario if they receive horror or damage equal to their sanity or health respectively.
 Investigators eliminated in this way will receive permanent mental or physical trauma.
 This means investigators repeatedly defeated in scenarios can become progressively weaker as the campaign progresses.
 Investigators will, however, receive experience from scenarios (even after defeat), which can be spent to improve each investigator's deck.
-At certain points in a campaign, failure may lead to investigators being killed or driven insane.
+At certain points in a campaign, failure may lead to investigators being killed or driven insane, eliminating them from the campaign.
+Players may choose to replace an eliminated investigator with a new one, however the replacement investigator begins with no experience.